wongjiahau/Pineapple/docs/Features/010-BasicFunctions.md

     For example,

     ```pine
-    def .showMyName // no need to put -> here
+    def .ShowMyName // no need to put -> here
         pass
     ```
 <hr>